swiss-art-research-net/docs.swissartresearch/docs/schema.md

 --------

 This document, automatically generated from [the official access point](http://w3id.org/sari), presents an extension of CIDOC-CRM develop within the
-Swiss Art Research Infrastracture (SARI) project to support propositions about persons and their social relations.
+Swiss Art Research Infrastructure (SARI) project to support propositions about persons and their social relations.

 **Namespace:** The namespace for SARI terms is [http://w3id.org/sari](http://w3id.org/sari)